paulywill/100-days-of-code/log.md

 Lots of solid hours this week working on PRs for FCC and learning about testing suites.
 I'm digging the concept behind cypress.io

-Tonight I'm zonkekd but I think I have a start-up idea in the works.
+Tonight I'm zonked and not counting but I think I have a start-up idea in the works.

 Day job is giving me grey hairs and grief.